hnefatl/SudokuSolverHS/README.md

 A sudoku solver written in Haskell.
 First "real" haskell project, excluding toy examples.

-Also used to experiment with "real-world" workflow tools, like test suites.
+Also using this an an opportunity to experiment with "real-world" workflow tools, like "proper" build toolchains (stack) and test suites (tasty, tasty-hunit, tasty-quickcheck) and CI (travis).